-- A. Motor Vehicle Parking - Purpose - a.
+- A. Motor Vehicle Parking - 1.
+Purpose - a.
 To ensure that off-street motor vehicle parking is provided in a manner consistent with the adopted MASTER PLAN of the City of Somerville, the UNION SQUARE NEIGHBORHOOD PLAN, existing policy plans and standards established by the City. - b.
-To ensure off-street motor vehicle parking in the Commercial Core and High-Rise districts is established as a shared resource from which other buildings and uses draw - To permit accessory parking for residents and employees in the Mid-Rise districts in support of small businesses and housing intended for families. - To primarily utilize on-street parking for retail and commercial service uses. - To establish parking policies that support transit oriented development and a walkable, human-scaled urban environment. - f.
+To ensure off-street motor vehicle parking in the Commercial Core and High-Rise districts is established as a shared resource from which other buildings and uses draw upon. - c.
+To permit accessory parking for residents and employees in the Mid-Rise districts in support of small businesses and housing intended for families. - d.
+To primarily utilize on-street parking for retail and commercial service uses. - e.
+To establish parking policies that support transit oriented development and a walkable, human-scaled urban environment. - f.
 To encourage the use of public transportation, bicycling, and walking in lieu of motor vehicle use when a choice of travel mode exists. - g.
-To un-bundle the cost of off-street parking from the cost of housing, so that housing in Somerville is more affordable.
+To un-bundle the cost of off-street parking from the cost of housing, so that housing in Somerville is more affordable. - h.
+To minimize the impact of sidewalk interruptions and conflict points on the walkability of the public realm.